50 Cent Party: Terms

 Among those names, "50 Cent Party" (五毛党) was the most common and pejorative unofficial term.

 According to Foreign Policy, Chinese cyberspace is also noted for its ideological contests between "rightists" – reformists who advocate Western-style democratic reforms, versus "leftists" – conservatives and neo-Confucianists who advocate Chinese nationalism and restructured socialism.
 In this backdrop, rightists sometimes refer to leftists derogatorily as "50 Centers", regardless of their actual employment background.

 The Hong Kong-based Apple Daily reported that although a search for "五毛党" ("50 Cent Party" in Chinese) on a search engine produces results, most were inaccessible and had been deleted.

-Effects and opinions

-The 50 Cent Party's activities were described by CCP general secretary and Chinese president Hu Jintao as "a new pattern of public opinion guidance"; they represent a shift from simply erasing dissenting opinions to guiding dialogue.
-In 2010, a contributor to The Huffington Post stated that some comments she received on one of her posts were from the 50 Cent Party; she also stated that the 50 Cent Party monitors popular US websites, news sites and blogs and posts comments that advance Chinese governmental interests.
+Some internet commentators label themselves ziganwu (自干五, short for 自带干粮的五毛, zì dài gānliáng de wǔmáo, lit. 'wumao who bring their own dry rations'), stating that they are not paid by authorities and express their support for the Chinese government out of their own volition.
+Journalist Shuyu Zhang writes that this "voluntary 50 cent army" displays "a genuine faith in the party and its commitment to rejuvenate the nation, together with distrust of Western liberal-democratic ideals.
+They portray themselves as not only more patriotic, but also more rational than most citizens in 'defending the nation against online sabotage and emphasizing facts and logic.'"

+Reception

+Accoridng to China analyst David Bandurski, the activities of the 50 Cent Party are consistent with what Hu Jintao described as a new pattern of public opinion guidance in 2008.

 David Wertime, writing in Foreign Policy, argued that the narrative where a large army of paid Internet commentators are behind China's poor public dialogue with its critics is "Orwellian, yet strangely comforting".
 Rather, many of the Chinese netizens spreading nationalist sentiment online are not paid, but often mean what they say.

-Countermeasures

-Facebook and Twitter have been removing accounts and pages that are of "coordinated state-backed operation".
-In June 2020, Twitter removed 170,000 accounts which targeted 2019–2020 Hong Kong protests.
+Patrick Winn of The World noted that in the English-speaking world, wumao is often used as a pejorative term against perceived supporters of the Chinese government, and in this way, it is often wrongly applied to Chinese nationalist posters who are often acting out of their own volition, thus making it easier to cast doubt on the sincerity of their beliefs and rile them up.
+An analyst from the Wilson Center noted that ethnic Chinese are more likely to be called wumao than other groups of people in the English-speaking world; she attributed some of this to racism due to the perception that they're less critical of the Chinese government.